 4. Swim in Mapua Leisure Park

 Just outside of Nelson, this outdoor park is a great place to swim because of the warm waters from the Waimea Estuary.
-There’s also a swimming pool, some sporting areas, a café, and a sauna/spa.
+It sits on 25 acres of native woodland and features a swimming pool, some sporting areas, a café, and a sauna/spa.
 You can also rent cabins and beach-front rooms here as well.
-Park entry is free.
+During the autumn (March-May), this is the perfect place to enjoy the changing colors.

 5. Visit Farewell Spit

 At the northernmost point on the South Island, Farewell Spit is a strip of natural land that runs into the sea.
 It’s a large bird sanctuary and designated wildlife reserve, with over 90 species that make their home here.
 Most of Farewell Spit is closed to the public, but you can see the area by arranging a 4WD tour from operators in Collingwood.
-The Classic Farewell Spit Tour lasts 6 hours and costs 165 NZD.
+The Classic Farewell Spit Tour lasts 6 hours and is a wonderful way to spend a day.

 6. Hang out at Tahunanui Beach